Dying Without a Will in Virginia

 Laws of Intestacy Succession in Virginia

-Deceased Person is Survived by a Spouse and/or Descendants
+If Survived by Spouse and/or Descendants

-Deceased Person is Not Survived by a Spouse or Descendants
+If Not Survived by Spouse and/or Descendants

-- Not survived by parents, siblings or descendants of siblings - In this case, the probate estate will pass to grandparents, aunts or uncles, great uncles or aunts, cousins of any degree, or the children, parents, or siblings of a predeceased spouse.
+In the regrettable circumstance that a deceased has no spouse, children, parents or siblings alive, the probate estate will pass to grandparents, aunts or uncles, great uncles or aunts, cousins of any degree, or the children, parents, or siblings of a predeceased spouse.

 A very unlikely circumstance is that a deceased person is not survived by any family members as described above.
 If this is the case, then the entire probate estate will escheat (turn over) to the Commonwealth of Virginia.